A conversation with VC2 cello duo

 A number of our composers don’t compose from a classical perspective.
 For instance, Andrew Downing is a jazz player who writes non-traditional jazz and scores for silent films.
 His music is quirky and cute, a bit off the wall, with interesting textures people may not have heard before.

-of how they met
+on the two different stories of how they met

 I started my music degree late, and Bryan was finishing up his last few years on his degree.
 We got along right away and became friends.